burtmonroe/TextAsDataCourse/README.md

  * Manipulating and preprocessing text
     * Regular expressions
     * Text normalization
+ * Practical issues
+     * Text as Data and NLP in Python
+     * Text as Data and NLP in R
- * Practical issues: scraping, encodings, pdfs, etc.
+     * Scraping, encodings, pdfs, etc.
  * Ethical and legal issues: privacy, copyright, TOS/robots.txt, etc.
  * Representing, exploring, and comparing text
      * Vector space for documents; bag of words; term weighting